falkr/ttm4175/pages/supermark/quote.md

 ---
 type: nav
-prev: ["All extensions", "index.html"]
+prev: ["All extensions", "extensions.html"]
 ---

-# Documentation
+# Extension quote

 Quoting elements from another document, with a link.